CPA Exam Info

 In three of the four sections (FAR, AUD & REG), multiple-choice questions comprise approximately 60% of the CPA Exam, while the other 40% consist of task-based simulations — case studies that test candidates’ accounting knowledge and skills using real work situations.
 In the final section, BEC, multiple-choice questions comprise approximately 85% of the CPA exam, with the remaining 15% made up of written communication questions.

-Bisk added that his company’s popular Online CPA Review programs have been updated to include task-based simulations so that students receive a “real exam” experience.
+Bisk CPA Review added that the company’s popular Online CPA Review programs have been updated to include task-based simulations so that students receive a “real exam” experience.
 Traditional features, such as the Bisk Personal Trainer and a final exam simulator, all remain in the review, he added.

 The length of the new CPA Exam is as follows: